symfony/symfony-docs/form/type_guesser.rst

 .. sidebar:: Registering a Type Guesser in the Component

-    If you're using the Form component standalone in your PHP project, use :method:`Symfony\\Component\\Form\\FormFactoryBuilder::addTypeGuesser` or
+    If you are using the Form component standalone in your PHP project, use :method:`Symfony\\Component\\Form\\FormFactoryBuilder::addTypeGuesser` or
     :method:`Symfony\\Component\\Form\\FormFactoryBuilder::addTypeGuessers` of
     the ``FormFactoryBuilder`` to register new type guessers::